Leora Bettison Robinson: Career

 Since the age of sixteen, her life was devoted to educational work, starting as a teacher in the Louisville high school.

 On June 29, 1864, she married Prof. Norman Robinson, a graduate of University of Rochester.
 The couple had one child.

 Prof. and Mrs. Robinson established in Louisville a flourishing school, named Holyoke Academy.
 During that time, she wrote her earliest books, Than (New York, 1877), a sequel to The House With Spectacles, and Patsy (New York, 1878).

 Owing to an accumulation of business interests by Prof. Robinson in Florida, they moved to that State in 1880, and resided in the capital, Tallahassee while he held the office of State chemist During the terms of office in which Dr. Robinson was the state chemist of Florida, Mrs. Robinson often assisted him in his laboratory work.

 In addition to writing books, Robinson also contributed many articles to some leading magazines.
 As Florida correspondent of Home and Farm, she was widely known, and through her long series of truthful articles, entitled "Living in Florida", she was the means of influencing great numbers of people to settle permanently in the state.

-For the last few years before her death, she was recognized as one of Florida's great educators.
-She kept abreast of the times in all things educational and found peculiar pleasure in reading the classics, in doing special literary work, and using her influence for the betterment of city government.
-Two years before her death, a strong article she wrote, entitled "Public Schools Remodeled", was widely copied in the Florida press.
+During the last few years before her death, she was recognized as one of Florida's leading educators.
+She kept abreast of the times in all things educational and enjoyed reading the classics, in doing special literary work, and using her influence for the betterment of city government.
+Two years before her death, an article she wrote, entitled "Public Schools Remodeled", was widely copied in the Florida press.

 She advocated for years the publishing of all tax assessments and the taxing of all church property throughout the United States.
 She was a firm believer in woman's suffrage, but during the last few years of her life, she repeatedly said that she hoped the day would never come when women would gain the vote.

 While living in Louisville, she was a member of the Broadway Baptist Church; while in Florida, she belonged to the First Baptist Church of Orlando.